 Professor Alexander Paterson

-Alexander Paterson is a professor of law in the Institute and teaches Principles of Environmental Law, Land Use Planning Law, Environmental Law for Non-Lawyers and convenes the LLB Environmental Research Focus Group.
+Alexander Paterson is a professor of law in the Institute and convenes its Postgraduate Programmes on Environmental Law and Marine & Environmental Law.
 He joined the Institute Law in 2004 and holds a BSocSci LLB LLM (Environmental Law) PhD from the University of Cape Town.
 Prior to joining the Institute he practised as an environmental attorney at Winstanley Smith and Cullinan Inc. and environmental consultant with EnAct International.
 He has also worked in the NGO sector monitoring the progression of environmental legislation through Parliament.
 Alexander serves on the board of various regional and national institutions and is assistant editor of the South African Journal of Environmental Law.
-He is furthermore a member of: the IUCN Academy of Environmental Law; IUCN World Commission of Environmental Law (WCEL); IUCN World Commission on Protected Areas (WCPA); and the Joint Task Force on Protected Areas of the WCPA and WCEL.
-His areas of interest and research include biodiversity, protected areas and incentive based environmental regulation.
+He is furthermore a Governing Board member of the IUCN Academy of Environmental Law and an active member of the IUCN World Commission of Environmental Law (WCEL), IUCN World Commission on Protected Areas (WCPA) and the Joint Task Force on Protected Areas of the WCPA and WCEL.
+His areas of interest and research include biodiversity, protected areas, land use planning and incentive based environmental regulation.
 On weekends you will find him up a mountain or surfing in the cold Atlantic Ocean.
-Alexander will be on sabbatical in 2017.

 Dr Jenny Hall

 Jenny is a very well established environmental legal consultant in South Africa.
 She holds a Bachelor of Arts and LLB degree from the University of Cape Town and an LLM degree from the University of South Africa.
 In addition, she graduated from the Faculty of Law (UCT) with a PhD (Public Law) in 2011, with her dissertation titled ‘The Impact of the Judicial Control on the Public Administration of the Environment’.